malike/malike.github.io/_posts/2018-04-09-Distributed-Tracing-With-Spring-Cloud-Sleuth-And-Opencensus.md

 But what if we want more, for example visualize more data from traces and understand little more of our services in production that we can't get from logs.
 This is where the [ELK stack](https://www.elastic.co/elk-stack) comes in.
 The ELK stack is really awesome and if you don't know about it you can read more on it with a Google search.

-Since the goal of this post is to find ways to undertand traces for your system, I'll show how to use two distributed tracing libraries to send trace data to Zipkin and the ELK stack.
+Since the goal of this post is to find ways to understand traces for your system, I'll show how to use two distributed tracing libraries to send trace data to Zipkin and the ELK stack.

-The sample applications would help us undertand what each library,that is Sleuth and Opencensus, give us and how sending the trace to Zipkin and/or ELK can help us understand our distribted systems in production and the value each framework brings to the overall goal.
+The sample applications would help us understand what each library,that is Sleuth and Opencensus, give us and how sending the trace to Zipkin and/or ELK can help us understand our distributed systems in production and the value each framework brings to the overall goal.

 #### 2. Distributed Tracing tools